-- (3) A Senator appointed to a Sessional Committee at the commencement of a Session or at any other time during the Session shall, unless the Senator is discharged in accordance with Standing Order 184 (Discharge of a Senator from a Select Committee), or the Senate otherwise resolves, serve for the period of that Session. - (4) A Sessional committee may, at the end of a Session, apply in writing to the Speaker requesting for extension of time to enable the Committee conclude consideration of business pending before the Committee as at that date. - (5) Upon receipt of a request under paragraph (4), the Speaker may, in exceptional circumstances and upon being satisfied that it is necessary in the circumstances to grant such extension, grant to the Sessional committee permission to conclude business for such additional time and on such conditions as the Speaker shall direct.
+- (1) The Select Committees to which this Standing Order refers shall be designated Sessional Committees and shall be nominated by the Senate Business Committee in consultation with Parliamentary Parties at the commencement of every Session. - (2) The Sessional Committees to which this Standing Order refers shall be- - (a) the County Public Accounts and Investments Committee; and - (b) the Committee on Delegated Legislation. - (3) A Senator appointed to a Sessional Committee at the commencement of a Session or at any other time during the Session shall, unless the Senator is discharged in accordance with Standing Order 190 (Discharge of a Senator from a Select Committee), or the Senate otherwise resolves, serve for the period of that Session. - (4) A Sessional committee may, at the end of a Session, apply in writing to the Speaker requesting for extension of time to enable the Committee conclude consideration of business pending before the Committee as at that date.

-214. County Public Accounts and Investments Committee
+grant such extension, grant to the Sessional committee permission to conclude business for such additional time and on such conditions as the Speaker shall direct.

-- (1) There shall be a Sessional Committee to be known as the County Public Accounts and Investments Committee. - (2) The Chairperson of the County Public Accounts and Investments Committee shall be a member of the second largest party or coalition of parties in the Senate.
+220. County Public Accounts and Investments Committee

-- (3) The functions of the County Public Accounts and Investments Committee shall be- - (a) pursuant to Article 96 (3) of the Constitution, to exercise oversight over national revenue allocated to the county governments; - (b) pursuant to Article 229 (7) and (8), to examine the reports of the Auditor-General on the annual accounts of the county governments; - (c) to examine special reports, if any, of the Auditor-General on county government funds; - (d) to examine the reports, if any, of the Auditor-General on the county public investments; and - (e) to exercise oversight over county public accounts and investments.
+- (1) There shall be a Sessional Committee to be known as the County Public Accounts and Investments Committee. - (2) The Chairperson of the County Public Accounts and Investments Committee shall be a member of the second largest party or coalition of parties in the Senate. - (3) The functions of the County Public Accounts and Investments Committee shall be- - (a) pursuant to Article 96 (3) of the Constitution, to exercise oversight over national revenue allocated to the county governments; - (b) pursuant to Article 229 (7) and (8), to examine the reports of the Auditor-General on the annual accounts of the county governments; - (c) to examine special reports, if any, of the Auditor-General on county government funds; - (d) to examine the reports, if any, of the Auditor-General on the county public investments; and - (e) to exercise oversight over county public accounts and investments.

-215. Committee on Delegated Legislation
+221. Committee on Delegated Legislation